 As did most manufacturers, Waterman rang a few changes on the Taperite.
-Shown on this page is the Medalist, with a plastic cap instead of the metal that most Taperites wore.
+Shown above is the Medalist, with a plastic cap instead of the metal that most Taperites wore.
 There were also 1940s Taperites with clear barrel ends like those on the contemporaneous Hundred Year and Emblem Pens.
 Perhaps the most distinctive departure from the standard run came from Canada, in the form of a high-line Taperite with a barrel-end tassie and a squeeze filler instead of Waterman’s trusty decades-old lever.

 The following table shows the colors Waterman chose for the Taperite.
 In general, these colors are surprisingly dark; hues are similar to those of other companies’ pens, but the Waterman colors are much deeper in shade.
 (They appear much lighter in advertisements than they really are.)